Profile: Manitowoc Company Inc (MTW.N)

 The Manitowoc Company, Inc. (MTW), incorporated on July 15, 1920, is a multi-industry, capital goods manufacturer.
-MTW operates in two markets: Cranes and Related Products (Crane) and Foodservice Equipment (Foodservice).
-Crane is a provider of engineered lifting equipment for the global construction industry, including lattice-boom cranes, tower cranes, mobile telescopic cranes, and boom trucks.
-Foodservice is a manufacturer of commercial foodservice equipment serving the ice, beverage, refrigeration, food-preparation, and cooking needs of restaurants, convenience stores, hotels, healthcare, and institutional applications.
-Its Crane products are marketed under the Manitowoc, Grove, Potain, National, Shuttlelift, Dongyue, and Crane Care brand names.
-Its Foodservice products are marketed under brands, including Cleveland, Convotherm, Dean, Delfield, Fabristeel, Frymaster, Garland, Inducs, Kolpak, Koolaire, Lincoln, Manitowoc Beverage Systems, Manitowoc Ice, Merco, Merrychef, Moorwood Vulcan, Multiplex, RDI Systems, Servend, TRUpour, U.S. Range and Welbilt, and are supported by Manitowoc KitchenCare.
+The Company operates in two principal markets: Cranes and Related Products (Crane) and Foodservice Equipment (Foodservice).
+Crane is a provider of engineered lifting equipment for the global construction industry, including lattice-boom cranes, tower cranes, mobile telescopic cranes and boom trucks.
+Foodservice is a manufacturer of commercial foodservice equipment serving the ice, beverage, refrigeration, food-preparation, holding and cooking needs of restaurants, convenience stores, hotels, healthcare and institutional applications.
+Its Crane products are principally marketed under the Manitowoc, Grove, Potain, National Crane, Shuttlelift and Manitowoc Crane Care brand names.
+Its Foodservice products, services and solutions are marketed under brands, including Cleveland, Convotherm, Dean, Delfield, Fabristeel, Frymaster, Garland, Inducs, Kolpak, Koolaire, Lincoln, Manitowoc Beverage Systems, Manitowoc Ice, Merco, Merrychef, Moorwood Vulcan, Multiplex, RDI Systems, Servend, TRUpour, U.S. Range and Welbilt, and are supported by Manitowoc KitchenCare.

 Cranes and Related Products

 The Company's Crane segment designs, manufactures and distributes a diversified line of crawler-mounted lattice-boom cranes, which the Company sells under the Manitowoc brand name.
-Its Crane segment also designs and manufactures a diversified line of slewing and self erecting tower cranes, which it sells under the Potain brand name.
-It designs and manufactures mobile telescopic cranes, which it sell under the Grove, Shuttlelift, and Dongyue brand names, and a line of hydraulically powered telescopic boom trucks, which it sells under the National Crane brand name.
-It also provides crane product parts and services, and crane rebuilding, remanufacturing, and training services, which are delivered under the Manitowoc Crane Care brand name.
+Its Crane segment also designs and manufactures a diversified line of top-slewing and self-erecting tower cranes, which it sells under the Potain brand name.
+It designs and manufactures mobile telescopic cranes, which it sells under the Grove and Shuttlelift brand names, and a range of hydraulically powered telescopic boom trucks, which it sells under the National Crane brand name.
+The Company also provides crane product parts and services, and crane rebuilding, remanufacturing, and training services, which are delivered under the Manitowoc Crane Care brand name.
 In some cases its products are manufactured for the Company or distributed for the Company under strategic alliances.
-Its crane products are used in a variety of applications throughout the world, including energy and utilities, petrochemical and industrial projects, infrastructure development, such as road, bridge and airport construction, plus commercial and residential construction.
+Its crane products are used in a range of applications throughout the world, including energy production/distribution and utilities, petrochemical and industrial projects, and infrastructure applications, such as road, bridge and airport construction, plus commercial and residential construction.

 The Company, under the Potain brand name, designs and manufactures tower cranes utilized primarily in the energy, building and construction industries.
 The Company offers a range of tower crane products, including top slewing, luffing jib, topless, self-erecting and special cranes for dams, harbors and other building projects.
 Top-slewing cranes are the traditional form of tower cranes.
 Self-erecting cranes are bottom-slewing cranes, which have a counterweight located at the bottom of the mast and are able to be erected, used and dismantled on job sites without assist cranes.
 Top-slewing tower cranes have a tower and multi-sectioned horizontal jib.
 It offers over 20 models of top-slewing tower cranes with maximum jib lengths of over 80 meters and lifting capabilities ranging between 3 and 80 metric tons.
-Topless tower cranes are a type of top slewing crane and, unlike all others, have no cathead or jib tie-bars on the top of the mast.
-The cranes are utilized primarily when overhead height is constrained or in situations where several cranes are installed close together.
-It offers 20 models of topless tower cranes with maximum jib lengths of 75 meters and lifting capabilities ranging between 90 and 300 meter-tons.
-Luffing jib tower cranes, which are a type of top slewing crane, have an angled rather than horizontal jib.
-Unlike other tower cranes which have a trolley that controls the lateral movement of the load, luffing jib cranes move their load by changing the angle of the jib.
-It offers 10 models of luffing jib tower cranes with maximum jib lengths of 60 meters and lifting capabilities ranging between 90 and 600 meter-tons.
+Topless tower cranes are a type of top-slewing crane and have no cathead or jib tie-bars on the top of the mast.
+It offers approximately 20 models of topless tower cranes with maximum jib lengths of over 70 meters and lifting capabilities ranging between 1.1 and 16 metric tons.
+Luffing jib tower cranes, a type of top-slewing crane, have an angled jib.
+The Company offers over 10 models of luffing jib tower cranes with maximum jib lengths of over 60 meters and lifting capabilities ranging between 1.6 and 32 metric tons.
 Self-erecting tower cranes are mounted on axles or transported on a trailer.
-It offers 24 models of self erecting cranes with maximum jib lengths of 50 meters and lifting capacities ranging between 10 and 120 meter-tons which are utilized primarily in low to medium rise construction and residential applications.
+It offers approximately 20 models of self-erecting cranes with maximum jib lengths of over 50 meters and lifting capacities ranging between 0.65 and 8 metric tons, which are utilized in low to medium rise construction and residential applications.

 The Company, under the Grove brand name, designs and manufactures over 30 models of mobile telescopic cranes utilized primarily in industrial, commercial and construction applications, as well as in maintenance applications to lift and move material at job sites.
 Mobile telescopic cranes consist of a telescopic boom mounted on a wheeled carrier.
 The Company offers over four types of mobile telescopic cranes capable of reaching tip heights of over 440 feet with lifting capacities approximately 550 United States tons, which include rough-terrain, all-terrain, truck-mounted and industrial.
 Rough-terrain cranes are designed to lift materials and equipment on rough or uneven terrain.
-It produces, under the Grove brand name, eight models of rough terrain cranes capable of tip heights of up to 279 feet and maximum load capacities of up to 150 United States tons.
+The Company produces, under the Grove brand name, over 10 models of rough-terrain cranes capable of tip heights of over 310 feet and maximum load capacities of approximately 150 United States tons.
 All-terrain cranes are cranes designed to lift materials and equipment on rough or uneven terrain.
-It produces, under the Grove brand name, sixteen models of all-terrain cranes capable of tip heights of up to 427 feet and maximum load capacities of up to 550 United States tons.
-Truck mounted cranes are designed to provide simple set-up and long reach high capacity booms and are capable of traveling from site to site at highway speeds.
-These cranes are suitable for urban and suburban uses.
-It produces, under the Grove brand name, five models of truck mounted cranes capable of tip heights of up to 237 feet and maximum load capacities of up to 90 United States tons.
-Industrial cranes are designed primarily for plant maintenance, storage yard and material handling jobs.
-It manufactures, under the Grove and Shuttlelift brand names, seven models of industrial cranes.
-It produces industrial cranes with up to 25 United States ton capacity and tip heights of over 80 feet.
+The Company produces, under the Grove brand name, over 10 models of all-terrain cranes capable of tip heights of approximately 450 feet and maximum load capacities of over 550 United States tons.
+It produces, under the Grove brand name, three models of truck mounted cranes capable of tip heights of over 230 feet and maximum load capacities of over 110 United States tons.
+Industrial cranes are designed for plant maintenance, storage yard and material handling jobs.
+It manufactures, under the Grove and Shuttlelift brand names, approximately 10 models of industrial cranes.
+It produces industrial cranes with over 20 United States ton capacity and tip heights of over 80 feet.
 The Company offers hydraulic boom truck products under the National Crane product line.
 It offers, under the National Crane brand name, over 20 models of telescoping boom trucks.
 This type of cranes are capable of reaching maximum heights of over 200 feet and have lifting capacity of over 60 United States tons.

-The Company competes with Hitachi Sumitomo, Kobelco, Liebherr, Sumitomo/Link-Belt, Terex, XCMG, Fushun, Zoomlion, Sany, Comansa, Terex Comedil/Peiner, FM Gru, Jaso, Raimondi, Viccario, Saez, Benezzato, Cattaneo, Sichuan Construction Machinery, Shenyang, Jianglu, Yongmao, Tadano, Kato, Locatelli, Marchetti, Luna, Broderson, Valla, Ormig, Bencini, Manitex, Altec, Elliott, Fassi, Palfinger, Furukawa and Hiab.
+The Company competes with Hitachi Sumitomo, Kobelco, Liebherr, Sumitomo/Link-Belt, Terex, XCMG, Zoomlion, Sany, Comansa, Terex Comedil/Peiner, FM Gru, Jaso, Raimondi, Viccario, Saez, Benezzato, Cattaneo, Yongmao, Wolffkran, Kato, Locatelli, Broderson, Manitex, Altec, Elliott and Tadano.

-The Company's Foodservice Equipment business designs, manufactures and sells primary cooking and warming equipment; ice-cube machines, ice flaker machines and storage bins; refrigerator and freezer equipment; warewashing equipment; beverage dispensers and related products; serving and storage equipment, and food preparation equipment; it also offer foodservice equipment parts and services under the STAR network brand name.
-Its suite of products is used by commercial and institutional foodservice operators, such as full service restaurants, quick-service restaurant (QSR) chains, hotels, caterers, supermarkets, convenience stores, business and industry, hospitals, schools and other institutions.
+The Company's Foodservice Equipment business designs, manufactures and sells primary cooking and warming equipment; ice-cube machines, ice flaker machines and storage bins; refrigerator and freezer equipment; beverage dispensers and related products; serving, warming and storage equipment; and aftermarket parts and service solutions.
+Its range of products are used by commercial and institutional foodservice operators, such as full service restaurants, quick-service restaurant (QSR) chains, hotels, caterers, supermarkets, convenience stores, business and industry, hospitals, schools and other institutions.

 The Company provides parts and aftermarket service, as well as provides a range of solutions under the KitchenCare brand name.
-The end-customer base for the Foodservice Equipment segment is consisted of a variety of foodservice providers, including, but not limited to, multinational and regional chain restaurants, convenience stores and retail stores; chain and independent casual and family dining restaurants; independent restaurants and caterers; lodging, resort, leisure and convention facilities; health care facilities; schools and universities; business and industrial customers; and many other foodservice outlets.
+The end-customer base for the Foodservice segment consists of a range of foodservice providers, including multinational and regional chain restaurants, convenience stores and retail stores; chain and independent casual and family dining restaurants; independent restaurants and caterers; lodging, resort, leisure and convention facilities; healthcare facilities; schools and universities; business and industrial customers, and other foodservice outlets.

-The Company competes with Hoshizaki, Scotsman, Follet, Ice-O-Matic, Brema, Aucma, Vogt, Automatic Bar Controls, Celli, Cornelius, Hoshizaki/Lancer Corporation, Vin Service, American Panel, ICS, Nor-Lake, Master-Bilt, Thermo-Kool, Bally, Arctic, Beverage Air, Traulsen, True Foodservice, TurboAir, Masterbilt, Ali Group, Electrolux, Dover Industries, Duke, Henny Penny, ITW, Middleby, Rational, Alto Shaam, Cambro, Duke, Hatco, Middleby, Standex, Vollrath, Bizerba, Electrolux, German Knife, Globe, Univex, ADS, Auto-Chlor, Insinger, Meiko and Winterhalter.
+The Company competes with Aucma, Brema, Follett, Hoshizaki, Ice-O-Matic, Scotsman, Vogt, Automatic Bar Controls, Celli, Cornelius, Taylor, Vin Service, American Panel, Arctic, Bally, Beverage Air, ICS, Master-Bilt, Nor-Lake, Thermo-Kool, Traulsen, True Foodservice, TurboAir, Ali Group, Dover Industries, Duke, Electrolux, Henny Penny, ITW, Middleby, Rational, Alto Shaam, Cambro, Hatco, Standex and Vollrath.